freeCodeCamp/guide/src/pages/articles/certificates/create-a-set-of-checkboxes/index.md

 ---
-title: Create A Set of Checkboxes
+title: Create a Set of Checkboxes
 ---
 Checkboxes are a type of input.